McRaeAlex/powerhour/README.md

 # Powerhour

-This application allows an easy way to play the drinking game powerhour with your friends.
+Using the Spotify API the application will change the song on the minute mark to allow the drinking game powerhour to work.

 ## Notes